The best Black Friday deals 2018

 BT Superfast 1 Broadband | 18 months | 50Mb avg speed | Weekend calls | £9.99 router delivery | £29.99pm + £120 Reward Card

 The rapid speed of BT's best value fibre broadband package equates to roughly 6.25MB per second.
 That means super fast downloads and silky streaming.
-When all's said and done, this is our favourite of BT's broadband deals and it's even better for Black Friday.
+When all's said and done, this is our favourite of BT's broadband deals and it's even better for Cyber Monday.

 View Deal